+Positive control:

-Positive control: Negative control:
+Negative control:

-- 2. Over the staining tray, flood the slide with crystal violet.
+2. Over the staining tray, flood the slide with crystal violet.
 Let sit 1 minute.
-Gently wash the slide with distilled water by holding the slide on an angle and allowing the water to wash over the smears. - 3.
-Flood with iodine and let sit 1 minute.
-Wash as above. - 4.
-Destain with decolourizer, holding the slide on an angle and allowing the decolourizer to wash over the slide.
+Gently wash the slide with distilled water by holding the slide on an angle and allowing the water to wash over the smears.

+3. Flood with iodine and let sit 1 minute.
+Wash as above.

+4. Destain with decolourizer, holding the slide on an angle and allowing the decolourizer to wash over the slide.
 Stop this step as soon as no more purple colour washes off the slide (the drops of decolourizer coming off the slide will be clear).
-Wash with distilled water as above. - 5.
-Counter stain with safranin for 30 seconds.
-Wash with distilled water and gently blot dry.
+Wash with distilled water as above.

+5. Counter stain with safranin for 30 seconds.
+Wash with distilled water and gently blot the bottom of the slide dry (this prevents the slide from sticking to the microscope stage).
 Examine under oil immersion (you may need to adjust the light and contrast to see the colours well).
-Record your results below - If either of the controls are not the correct colours, repeat the process, starting with new smears.
+Record your results below

+- If either of the controls are not the correct colours, repeat the process, starting with new smears.
 These must be the correct colours to determine the Gram reaction for the unknown culture - 6.
 View under the microscope.